nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 2. System displays the list structure of clients Member (Owner), Members and related Subsystems.
 The following information is displayed for each client in the view.

     -   The name of the client.
 A clear structured list defines with the help of icons the hierarchy of the clients.
-The Name of the client opens a view of the details of the desired client: [2.4.2](#242-uc-member_45-view-the-details-of-a-security-server-client);
+The Name of the client opens a view of the details of the desired client.
+Note: administrators can not view details of the mebers not owned by the Security Server.

     -   The X-Road identifier of the Member (Owner) and all Subsystems ("Member or Subsystem":"Instance":"Member Class":"Server code":"Client name")